diaspora/north-star/contents/blog/articles.md

 ---
-title: diaspora* releases
+title: diaspora* team articles
-nav_title: Releases
+nav_title: Articles
-subtitle: "New diaspora* software releases"
+subtitle: "Tales from the engine room"
 ---

 <% @items.each do |item| %>